Screenshot 2025-02-07 at 2.01.50 PM.png

 ROLE(3D)MODELS

-In 2025, the Schomburg Center for Research in Black Culture will celebrate 100 years as a world-leading cultural institution devoted to the research, preservation, and exhibition of materials focused on African American, African Diaspora, and African experiences.
+In 2025, the Schomburg Center for Research in Black Culture celebrates 100 years as a world-leading cultural institution devoted to the research, preservation, and exhibition of materials focused on African American, African Diaspora, and African experiences.

 Click the icons to learn more about the center’s archival collections, preserved across five research divisions categorized by format.